 The Green Mist Japanese Maple has naturally cascading branches – so it does not form an upright-growing central stem or trunk.
 Left to grow naturally it will form a slowly rising mound of branches.
 In time the mound will be 3 to 5 feet tall and 6 to 10 feet across, so leave enough room around your tree for its eventually size.
 Smaller quick-growing plants can be put around it when young and removed later.
 Young trees can be staked to give one or more upright trunks, which will then send out cascading side-branches.
 It this way a more upright weeping form can be created on a taller tree.
 If you are looking for a naturally upright Japanese Maple to form a larger tree, the Coral Japanese Maple is a good choice to make.

 This tree is hardy throughout most of the country, from zone 5 to zone 9, so it can be widely grown.
 In the north it can be grown in light shade or even full-sun, but in warmer areas it should be protected from the hot afternoon sun during the summer months, and from drying winds.

-Japanese maples grow best in lighter soil rich in organic material.
+Japanese Maples grow best in lighter soil that is rich in organic material.
 They should have well-drained soil but they should not be allowed to dry-out, as the fine foliage may shrivel.
 Protection from drying winds also helps keep the leaves fresh and green all summer.